lborophysics/DECTSim/docs/source/dev_guide/detector_arrays.rst

         :returns: ``ray_generator``, a function that takes in the pixel in the y and z directions and returns ``ray_start`` (start point), ``ray_dir`` (direction) and ``ray_length``.
 This is used to calculate the ray paths for each projection.

-.. function:: hit_pixel(self, ray_start, ray_dir, detect_geom, angle_index)
+.. function:: hit_pixel_at_angle = hit_pixel(self, detect_geom, angle_index)

-        This method is used to calculate which pixel a ray may intersect.
+        This method is used to generate a function which calculates which pixel a ray may intersect.
 This is an abstract method and should be implemented in the subclasses, so cannot be called from this class.

-        :param ray_start: is the starting position of the ray.
-        :type ray_start: 3x1 double
-        :param ray_dir: is the unit vector of the ray, i.e. the direction of the ray.
-        :type ray_dir: 3x1 double
         :param detect_geom: is the detector geometry, so an instance of the gantry class.
         :type detect_geom: gantry
         :param angle_index: is the index of the angle that the gantry is at.
         :type angle_index: double

-        :returns: ``[pixel, hit]``, where pixel is the pixel that was hit (a 1x2 array of the pixel index) and hit is a boolean value of whether the ray intersects the pixel at all.
+        :returns: ``hit_pixel_at_angle``, a function that takes in a 3xN array of ray start points and a 3xN array of ray directions.
+The return must be the pixels that were hit as an Nx2 array, a 1xN array of the length that the ray will travel to reach the pixel, and a 1xN array of the length that the ray will travel to reach the pixel.

 The available classes for the detector pixel arrays are: